 During the Christian era several chapels were built in and around the castle's ruins.
 Nearby is the monastery of Saint George of Vounion (Άγιος Γεώργιος του Βουνιού, Agios Georgios tou Vounio), also known as the Vounio (ή Βουνιού), in which is the catacomb of Saint Charalampos (Άγιος Χαράλαμπος).

-For directions to the Paleokastro, monstery, Mount Vigla and the upper part of the island, see Sightseeing.
+For directions to the Paleokastro, monstery, Mount Vigla and the upper part of the island, see Sightseeing

 .
 While it looks like one of many small Greek chapels, it is not actually a chapel.
 See the photo on gallery page 70

 To the left of the Gazadika is the modern municipal Megisti Hotel, the only hotel on the island.
 Though not in tune with Kastellorizo's traditional architecture, it is thankfully only two storeys high; and due to its position on the edge of the harbour it doesn't spoil the folkloric aesthetic of the town too much.
 Its large chequerboard-paved terrace attracts sunbathers and is a good jumping-off point for swimmers and snorklers.